 The relaxed island of Kythira is one of the hidden gems of the Greek Islands.
 Its location between Crete and the most southerly point of the Greek mainland means it doesn’t fit easily into island-hopping itineraries.
 Technically belonging to the Ionian Islands, it has an equal amount of influence from the Aegean side.
 Elegant Chora, perched high up on a hill, has whitewashed medieval streets with Venetian and Byzantine remains, and you can just about see the photogenic beach town of Kapsali down on the shore.
 The traditional fishing villageAvlemonas is also worth a visit.

-If you’re looking for a remote island destination, with the star beauty of Santorini but free of commercialism then Anafi ticks your boxes.
+If you’re looking for a remote island destination, with the stark beauty of Santorini but free of commercialism then Anafi ticks your boxes.
 Situated at the ‘end of the line’ as far as ferry routes are concerned, this barren island is well and truly off the beaten track, few tourists visit thanks to the long journey involved to get here, but those who make the trek are rewarded with raw beauty, pristine beaches, and an island almost to yourself.
 High up on a hill and 20 minutes walk from the port, the Chora is the only settlement of any size on the island although there is some habitation around the port and Ksilidi beach.

 Somehow hiding in plain sight, in amongst several of the most popular islands in Greece, is the little-known island of Sikinos.
 Located halfway between Ios and Folegandros, it’s an ideal destination if you’re looking for a real escape within striking distance of some of the larger islands.
 Its Chora is really two conjoined villages—Choria and Kastro—awash with narrow alleys and domed churches.
 Sikinos is for those who enjoy solitude; there’s just one taverna in Alopronia.